 PH govt looking to assist airfare of affected Dynasty workers

 Staff of Rep. Edwin K. Propst helped bring donations to former Tinian Dynasty Hotel Casino employees at the docks in Lower Base yesterday.
-The donated goods will be brought to Tinian by SN-5 Shipping Company.
+The donated good will be brought to Tinian by SN-5 Shipping Company.
 (Contributed Photo)

 The Philippine honorary consul to the CNMI said yesterday that the dozens of Tinian Dynasty Hotel and Casino employees without power and on rationed food are “status-less” and have not been paid money by their hotel employer for the last eight payrolls.